groboclown/tern-scheduler/README.md

 ### Handling Errors

 All errors encountered in the schedule are passed to the [event message emitter](scheduler/src/messaging/README.md).
-By default, errors are reported to STDERR.
+By default, errors are reported to standard error.
 You can add a new handler by listening to the `generalError` event on the message emitter.

 ## Under the Covers